smartbitcoin/MyROCm/README.md

  * libhsa-ext-image64.so is propertory code and current binary have no navi support from amd yet.  texture related api will fail.
  * Due to Navi kernel driver known issue,  complicated navi hip application maybe not stable yet.  ( ref:  https://github.com/torvalds/linux/blob/master/drivers/gpu/drm/amd/amdgpu/gfx_v10_0.c : line: 4457
  * opencl not tested yet as it availabe from amd propertary driver.
+ * In some x570 motherboard ( at least msi x570-a),  if running two rx5700 set,  the hip application maybe hang up.